This article is part of our body language guide. Click here for more.

 What It Means: People generally tend to increase their speaking rate when they are nervous.
 A 2012 study explains that when a speaker is in front of an audience, adrenaline rushes through their body, which warps their experience of time.
 The sensation of faster time causes them to speed up.

-Speeding through comments or an apology also causes it to lose its meaning and sincerity.
-Fast speech at the wrong time suggests someone has issues such as social anxiety, reluctance, or lack of conviction6https://www.amazon.com/Dictionary-Body-Language-Field-Behavior-ebook/dp/B075JDX981.
+Speeding through comments or an apology also causes them to lose their meaning and sincerity.
+Fast speech at the wrong time suggests someone has issues such as social anxiety, reluctance, or lack of conviction. https 17://www.amazon.com/Dictionary-Body-Language-Field-Behavior-ebook/dp/B075JDX981.

 If you’ve ever noticed someone giving a presentation, they may seem to speak faster than normal.
 But if you’re a nervous presenter, taking time to actually pause would make you seem calmer and more controlled.
 In fact, I do this a lot in my TED talk: